AIX: Gas 2017

-More than 100 senior executives from leading investors, project developers and other stakeholders are participating at our Africa Investment Exchange: Gas meeting in London on 5-6 April.
+More than 100 senior executives from leading investors, project developers and other stakeholders participated at our Africa Investment Exchange: Gas meeting in London on 5-6 April.

 Sponsored by Actis, Azura Power Holdings and Globeleq and co-produced by CbI’s African Energy, AIX: Gas focuses on bringing upstream and LNG players together with power sector and downstream developers and investors for a frank discussion of project opportunities and investment issues affecting all stakeholders across the gas sector.

-Proceedings will be held under the Chatham House Rule and are structured around interactive panel-led sessions.
+Proceedings are held under the Chatham House Rule and are structured around interactive panel-led sessions.

 Sandra Coetzee, Strategy, Risk and Combined Assurance, IPP Office, South Africa

 Kishan Pillay, Director: Upstream and Midstream Oil & Gas, Industrial Development Division, Department of Trade & Industry, South Africa